Palmetto pride: South Carolina state flag sparks debate

 “That way more people can be presented with the blame,” joked Cromer, a Republican from Prosperity.

 It was a walk around the Statehouse that started the whole debate.
-Several years ago, political consultant Scott Malyerc noticed the state flag that flew atop the Capitol wasn’t the same as the one standing in the governor’s office.
+Several years ago, political consultant Scott Malyerck noticed the state flag that flew atop the Capitol wasn’t the same as the one standing in the governor’s office.

-Malyerc conducted some research and found out there is no standard state flag.
+Malyerck conducted some research and found out there is no standard state flag.
 The indigo blue shade differs.
 Some have symmetrical palmetto trees and others are more natural looking.
 The details were often decided by which flag maker offered the lowest price to the state.

 “The tree means something.
 The crescent means something.
 The blue means something.
-I thought it was kind of careless to leave it to the low bidder,” Malyerc said.
+I thought it was kind of careless to leave it to the low bidder,” Malyerck said.

 All that symbolism goes back to the Revolutionary War, when Col. William Moultrie’s 2nd South Carolina Regiment repelled the first attempt by the British to take Charleston — then called Charlestown — in the 1776 Battle of Sullivan’s Island.

-Note: This story has been edited to correct Scott Malyerck’s last name.